 If you want to play Tangle Tower, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility:

-Tangle Tower has 5 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Tangle Tower which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button & Single Stick: Can play with button and stick.